whiteinge/eseth/2007/rst-for-textile-users.md

 Closing
 -------

-If this quickref peaked your interest hit up the [ReST specification](http://docutils.sourceforge.net/rst.html).
-It\'s not very easy to read, but it\'s worth it.
+If this quickref piqued your interest hit up the [ReST specification](http://docutils.sourceforge.net/rst.html).
+It's not very easy to read, but it's worth it.
 You can use alternate syntaxes for marking-up lists, for example.
-There are many built-in mechanisms for marking-up meta data such as for HTML \<meta\> tags.
-There\'s a robust footnote and citation syntax.
+There are many built-in mechanisms for marking-up meta data such as for HTML `<meta>` tags.
+There's a robust footnote and citation syntax.
 ReST generates references to key elements in your document so you can link to them.
-Docutils\' `rst2html.py` can start numbering headings at any level so you can seamlessly fit ReST docs into your site hierarchy.
+Docutils' `rst2html.py` can start numbering headings at any level so you can seamlessly fit ReST docs into your site hierarchy.

-The reason ReST is preferable to Markdown or Textile is that it *can* be written as simply as the lighter-weight markup languages if you\'re working on simple docs\-\--but it doesn\'t have to be.
+The reason ReST is preferable to Markdown or Textile is that it *can* be written as simply as the lighter-weight markup languages if you're working on simple docs--but it doesn't have to be.
 You may appreciate that down the road when you find you suddenly need one of your docs in PDF or XML format.